jadjoubran/javascript-blog/src/posts/what-is-an-anonymous-function-in-javascript.md

 ---
-date: 2020-03-25
+date: 2020-03-25T00:00:00.000Z
 title: What is an anonymous function in JavaScript?
 tags:
   - beginner
   - javascript
+metaDesc: >-
-metaDesc: 'An anonymous function is a function defined without a name.
-It is different from named functions which are functions that have a name. '
+  An anonymous function is a function defined without a name.
+It is different from named functions which are functions that have a name.
-socialImage: "/images/javascript-anonymous-function.jpg"
+socialImage: /images/javascript-anonymous-function.jpg
+_template: post
 ---

 An anonymous function is a function defined without a name.

 This could be either a normal function or an arrow function, let's take an example: